December 28, 2020

 THE FAST AND THE FURIOUS (1955)

 Ireland, in another furrowed brow role, is framed for murder but breaks jailthe only means of escaping the rap.
 Minding his own business in a diner, Malone drives up in her Jaguar XK120 to get a glass of pineapple juice.
 Try requesting that in Minnesota.
 A blonde motormouth waitress, Iris Adrianthe physical equivalent of today's social mediais full of opinions and gossip about the recent murder.
 She is irritating Ireland as does a rotund male customer who keeps probing him with questions.
-He pulls a revolver on Ireland, there is a scuffle and "lumpy" gets decked.
+He pulls a revolver on Ireland, there is a scuffle and "Lumpy" gets decked.
 The Jaguar did not go unnoticed.
 Ireland hustles Malone out of the diner and suspends her driving privileges.
 She might come in handy as a suggested couple.
-What she becomes is a nightmare hostage, frustrating him to no end as she tries to escape, throw the ignition key away, or constant complaining.
+What she becomes is a nightmare hostage, frustrating him to no end as she tries to escape, throws the ignition key in the weeds, or constantly complains.
 They dislike each other immediately.

 Ireland pulls a gun on Malone as they enter a clichĂ©d roadblock.
 “Don’t try anything,” he snarls.
 Hollywood's idle threat is always stupid.
 If he fires the gun, the police will be on top of him and there is no point in killing her.
 Maybe Ireland really is a psycho.
 No surprise they get through the roadblock after telling the authorities they are participating in the nearby international race.
 Suddenly, Malone gets playfully sarcastic as her mood changes.
 Soon, “humorous” jabs are traded, signifying an upshift in their relationship.